 Gate automation is made up of a group of individual components that combine to make a new piece of machinery.

-Typically, this includes motors to move gates, safety devices to stop moving gates injuring or damaging people or things and something to tell the gates to open and close.
+Typically, this includes motors to move the gates, safety devices to stop them causing damage or injury and something to tell them to open and close.

 The most common method of opening and closing gates is with a device called a transmitter, remote control, gate remote or remote fob.
-This is a small, hand-held device with a number of buttons on it.
+This is often a small, handheld device with several buttons on it.

-Normally, pressing the same button will tell automatic gates to open fully or close fully depending on their status when the button is pressed.
+Usually, pressing the same button will tell automatic gates to fully open or close depending on their status when the button is pressed.